ashishguptaiitb/koreaidocs-linkinator/README.md

 | `asd` | One article | CSV |  Local file  |

-Check all links on page.html, format the output as CSV, and collect the output in a local file.
+Check all links on page.html, format the output as CSV, and save it to a local file.

 `npx linkinator https://docs.kore.ai/ --format CSV > C:\Users\Ashish.Gupta\Desktop\linkchk.txt`